VAJIRI-CYB/grc-portfolio/README.md

 ## Decisions & lessons per phase

-Each folder contains a short `NOTES.md` — the judgment calls behind the artifact (e.g., *why control A.7.4 was excluded from the SoA*, *why the access-review finding was rated a major nonconformity*, *why MapleTech should pursue SOC 2 before ISO certification*).
+Each folder contains a short `NOTES.md` — the judgment calls behind the artifact (e.g., *why control A.7.4 was excluded from the SoA*, *why the access-review finding was rated a major nonconformity*, *why NOVAtech should pursue SOC 2 before ISO certification*).
 The documents show what I built; the notes show how I think.

 ## Grounding in real experience